andrei-tabacaru/VacationModule/README.md

 ### Vacations
 ###

+Main functionality of the API, CRUD operations for vacations with some special retrieve endpoints for user that have the `Admin` role.

 ##
 ### Create Vacation [POST /api/vacations]
 ##

-This API endpoint allows authenticated users to create a new vacation record.
+This endpoint allows authenticated users to create a new vacation record.
 The user must provide a start date and an end date for their vacation.
 The endpoint expects a JSON object containing the following properties:
   * `startDate` (string): The start date of the vacation, in "yyyy-MM-dd" format.
   * `endDate` (string): The end date of the vacation, in "yyyy-MM-dd" format.